shahen94/react-native-video-processing/README.md

     - MobileCoreServices

     to your project's `Build Phases` ➜ `Link Binary With Libraries`.
-6. import `RNVideoProcessing.h` into your `project_name-bridging-header.h`.
+6. Import `RNVideoProcessing.h` into your `project_name-bridging-header.h`.
-4. Clean and Run your project.
+7. Clean and Run your project.

 #### Android version is not supported yet